dotnet/docs/docs/core/tools/dependencies.md

 ---
-title: Manage dependencies in .NET
+title: Manage package dependencies in .NET
-description: Explains how to manage project dependencies for a .NET application.
+description: Explains how to manage NuGet package dependencies for a .NET application.
 no-loc: [dotnet add package, dotnet remove package, dotnet list package] ms.topic: how-to ms.date: 01/28/2021
 ---
-# Manage dependencies in .NET applications
+# Manage package dependencies in .NET applications

-This article explains how to add and remove dependencies by editing the project file or by using the CLI.
+This article explains how to add and remove package dependencies by editing the project file or by using the CLI.

 ## The \<PackageReference> element